November is Fall Prevention Month! Participate in Finding Balance BC’s campaign.

 - The number of bed days for fall-related hospitalizations is expected to increase from 162,562 in 2009/10 to 208,853 in 2018/2019.8 This would mean that an extra 127 beds per day would be needed in the province by 2018/2019.

 - Fifty percent of post hip fracture patients will not regain pre-injury ambulation status and require permanent use of a cane, walker or other mobility aid for walking.

-- Seniors with fall-related injuries tend to stay in hospital almost twice as long as seniors hospitalized for all other reasons.
+- Older adults with fall-related injuries tend to stay in hospital almost twice as long as older adults hospitalized for all other reasons.9

 Many falls in older adults can be prevented and there are proven interventions and programs that can reduce the physical and financial costs associated with seniors’ falls – see resources below.

 Each year in November the BCIRPU and the BC Falls & Injury Prevention Coalition raises awareness of the risk of falls and fall prevention through Seniors’ Fall Prevention Awareness Week.
 For more information, please visit Finding Balance BC.

 Information & Resources

 Resources for Caregivers and Health Care Professionals